SludgeVohaul/audiotools/README.md

 1. Clone the repository.
 1. Open each script in your editor and check the user configurable settings.
+1. Eventually create the `srcdir`, `targetdir` and `tempdir` in the same directory.

 ## Platforms

 The scripts are shell (bash) scripts, written and tested under OSX.

-There should not be any issues on OSX and BSD-like systems, on GNU some of the used tools will probably have different parameters...
+There should not be any issues on BSD-like systems, on GNU some of the used tools will probably have different parameters.

 ## Tool description